semeniuta/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 ### Grid search experiments

 To find out how different hyperparameters affect the convnet performance, two grid search experiments were performed (the first on a local computer, and the second on an AWS GPU instance).
+Both experiments ran for 20 epochs and kept track of how classification accuracy evolved throughout each epoch.

 The first experiment (`grid-search-1.py`) varied different learning rates, batch sizes and dropout probabilities: